banquethealth/banquet-public-interview/case-challenge/README.md

 ## Setup

-Make sure you are in the `case-challenge` directory of this repository
+Make sure you are in the `case-challenge` directory of this repository.
+Wait a few seconds after running `npm run db-up` to give the docker container time to spin up.

 ```
 npm install
 npm run db-up     # Start the Postgres container
-npx prisma generate
+npm run test
-npx jest
+npm run db-down   # Stop the postgres container
 ```

 If the unit tests are successful, you are ready to go!